jmcateefwi/terraformaws/README.md

 The main route table associated with the private subnet.
 The route table contains an entry that enables instances in the subnet to communicate with other instances in the VPC over IPv4, and an entry that enables instances in the subnet to communicate with the Internet through the NAT gateway over IPv4.

 Routing

 In this scenario, the VPC wizard updates the main route table used with the private subnet, and creates a custom route table and associates it with the public subnet.

-In this scenario, all traffic from each subnet that is bound for AWS (for example, to the Amazon EC2 or Amazon S3 endpoints) goes over the Internet gateway.
+Additionally, all traffic from each subnet that is bound for AWS (for example, to the Amazon EC2 or Amazon S3 endpoints) goes over the Internet gateway.
 The database servers in the private subnet can't receive traffic from the Internet directly because they don't have Elastic IP addresses.
 However, the database servers can send and receive Internet traffic through the NAT device in the public subnet.

 Any additional subnets that you create use the main route table by default, which means that they are private subnets by default.
 If you want to make a subnet public, you can always change the route table that it's associated with.